AutOps-Open-Source-Projects/Toolbox/README.md

 ## Introduction

-Welcome to Toolbox, a comprehensive open-source repository dedicated to storing shell script installation files for a wide range of tools.
+<b><i> Welcome to Toolbox, a comprehensive open-source repository dedicated to storing shell script installation files for a wide range of tools.
 This repository was born out of the need to simplify the process of installing and setting up various tools, especially in diverse environments.

 In the world of software development, setting up tools can sometimes be a daunting task, especially for beginners.
 Each tool comes with its own set of installation instructions, and navigating through these can be confusing and time-consuming.
-That's where <b>Toolbox<b> comes in.
+That's where Toolbox comes in.

 ## What We Do